Wheatfields Restaurant:Adding New Ingredients and a Dash of Cosmopolitan to a Perennial Saratoga Favorite

 “We believe strongly that the two primary factors in a great restaurant experience are the quality of the fare and the quality of the service,” said Colleen Holmes.
 “We don’t skimp on either.”

-Eight short years since Tim and Colleen took over, Wheatfields Restaurant and Bar has evolved into one of the major success stories of the Saratoga region.
-Even during tough economic times, the restaurant is attaining record sales with a burgeoning local following and a vibe that attracts new visitors every day.
+Wheatfields Restaurant and Bar has evolved into one of the major success stories of the Saratoga region.
+Even during tough economic times, the restaurant attained record sales with a burgeoning local following and a vibe that attracts new visitors every day.

 The success of Wheatfields prompted the Holmes to launch a second venue in nearby Clifton Park dubbed Wheatfields Bistro and Wine Bar in 2009.
 With the same dedication to taste, quality and service, Wheatfield’s Bistro and Wine Bar has become another “go to” lounge and restaurant within New York’s Capital Region.
-And September 20th 2014, marked the launch of the couples newest concept, BWP which stands for Beer Wine and Pizza. www.beerwinepizza.com.
+September 20th 2014, marked the launch of the couples newest concept, BWP which stands for Beer Wine and Pizza. www.beerwinepizza.com.
 And December 15th, 2015 will be the opening of 2 West BAr & Grilled and 2 West Express.
 See the company's webiste for details www.WOWrestaurantsInc.com

 We invite you to join us for lunch or dinner seven-days-a-week and watch for more as we continue to grow.